Semantic Grounding of Digital Twin Metamodels Using RDF Graphs: DT Semantic Grounding

+\begin{definition} Let \textbf{MM} (\textbf{E}, \textbf{A}, \textbf{R}) be a metamodel having entities, attributes and relations, \textbf{O} (\textbf{C}, \textbf{P}, \textbf{\textbf{$\subseteq$}}) be an ontology having concepts, properties and relation, and $\textbf{D}$ be operational data.
+Semantic grounding consists of two functions (alignment, mapping): $\mathcal{G}=(\phi, \psi)$.
+Alignment is defined as $\phi~(x) \rightarrow (y, \delta): where~x=\textbf{MM}~(\textbf{E} \cup \textbf{A} \cup \textbf{R})~and~ y= \textbf{O}~(\textbf{C} \cup \textbf{P}$) and $\delta= semantic~relation (\texttt{skos:closeMatch},...)$.
+Mapping is defined as $\psi: \textbf{D} \rightarrow \textbf{O} ~(\textbf{C}$), where operational data is mapped to ontology concepts.
+Semantic grounding enables interoperability and traceability such that domain knowledge about DT models and operational data can be derived. \end{definition} Here, we focus on semantic alignment and mapping by formalizing semantic grounding in Definition~\ref{def-1} and illustrating its significance through Example~\ref{exmp-1}. \begin{example} Suppose that $\mathcal{D}$ includes \texttt{HumiditySensor01.value=78}.
+Without semantic grounding, the DT interprets \texttt{78} as a raw value without explicit meaning.
+With semantic grounding (alignment and mapping), the sensor is first aligned to \texttt{Brick:Humidity\_Sensor}; leveraging $\textbf{O}$, the DT can then infer that it is a \texttt{sensor} measuring \texttt{humidity}, which is an \texttt{environmental quantity}. \end{example}

-\begin{definition} Given set of heterogeneous models in a multi-layered, model-driven DT and data sources from the physical system.
-Each model is defined by an instance at the model layer, an entity at the metamodel layer, and a concept at the ontology layer.
-The model layer connects directly to real data values from the physical system.
-Our goal is to align metamodel entities with ontology concepts by establishing \enquote{equivalent-to} correspondences that ensure semantic and structural consistency across the DT lifecycle. \end{definition} Following the simple knowledge organization system (SKOS) framework, mappings use \texttt{skos:exactMatch}, \texttt{skos:closeMatch}, and \texttt{skos:broadMatch}; this work focuses on \texttt{skos:exactMatch} to ensure strict equivalence for interoperable DT integration.
+Based on semantic grounding we define our objective as: \emph{Given set of heterogeneous models $\mathbf{M}_{H} = [\mathbf{D}, \mathbf{M}, \mathbf{MM}, \mathbf{O}]$, where each represents a layer in DT (see Fig.~\ref{Fig1}) and data sources which originate from the AT.
+Each DT element is described at different abstraction levels: an instance $\mathbf{I}$ at the model layer $\mathbf{M}$, an entity $\mathbf{E}$ at the metamodel layer $\mathbf{MM}$, and a concept $\mathbf{C}$ at the ontology layer $\mathbf{O}$.
+The model layer $\mathbf{M}$ is directly connected to real-world data values from the AT.
+Our goal is first to lift the metamodel Layer $\mathbf{MM}$ into an \texttt{RDF graph} representation, and then to semantically align entities $\mathbf{E}$ in $\mathbf{MM}$ with concepts $\mathbf{C}$ in $\mathbf{O}$ through \enquote{equivalent-to} correspondences, ensuring semantic and structural consistency across the DT lifecycle.} Following the simple knowledge organization system (\texttt{SKOS}) framework, mappings use \texttt{skos:exactMatch}, \texttt{skos:closeMatch}, and \texttt{skos:broadMatch}; this work focuses on \texttt{skos:exactMatch} to ensure strict equivalence for interoperable DT integration.